ChandraCXC/iris-docs/markdown/threads/plot/index.md

 The Point Metadata table can be hierarchically sorted by clicking on specific column headers.
-Clicking once sorts the rows in ascending order of that column; next click sorts it in descending order, and the next click places the rows back on their original ordering. <!--By holding the Ctrl key pressed when clicking on a column header, the sorting state of previously sorted columns is kept unchanged, thus enabling hierarchical sorting.-->
+Clicking once sorts the rows in ascending order of that column; the next click sorts it in descending order <!--, and the next click places the rows back on their original ordering.
+By holding the Ctrl key pressed when clicking on a column header, the sorting state of previously sorted columns is kept unchanged, thus enabling hierarchical sorting.-->